-L200 – if this is a result, put it in that section and only discuss, not present.
+Comment #18: L200 – if this is a result, put it in that section and only discuss, not present.
 Or state it as an interpretation of previously shown graphs/data.
 And, to my eyes, only graphs a and e show that relationship.
 The others make you wonder “where were the bulls, where were the smolts?”
 I would be more interested in the pattern of increasing/decreasing smolts and bulls, and not a simple day/night comparison, with the day data being incomplete, and the night data actually quite thin (only one set of data shows pattern over day and night, = graph e.

-Author response: We have reframed sentences like as a discussion point rather than simply stating the results.
-Furthermore, we have provided additional comment on the lack of correlation at other sites, potentially resulting from aggregation of Bull Trout at the counting fence or suboptimal placement of the DIDSON and have provided suggestions for future research.
-We believe that the day night comparison still remains and have decided to keep it within the manuscript
+Author response #18: We have restructured our Discussion to more tightly link to the utility of the DIDSON and the impacts of the counting fence.
+We believe that the day night comparison still remains valuable given the strong diel nature of this system and have decided to keep it within the manuscript.

-L205-208: sort of circular.
+Comment #19: L205-208: sort of circular.
 You don’t present data to show bulls are diurnal at other times, without smolts.
 Did they respond by changing a normal pattern, or do bulls feed on prey when prey is available?
 And why does this matter?
 Predators eat prey when prey are available, and we already knew bulls eat sockeye.
 I’m having trouble seeing a novel finding here.

+Author response #19: We have simplified this statement, acknowledging that we are simply observing Bull Trout being more active when prey are available, and that further studies would be needed to examine Bull Trout behavior at other times (L374-389, 400 - 402).

-L214-232: Odd.
+Comment #20: L214-232: Odd.
 We knew that bulls feed a lot near the fence, so what is the point of this paragraph?

-Author response: Although Bull Trout captured near the fence do indeed contain large numbers of smolts in their stomach, it is unclear whether these prey items originated from predation events at the counting fence (which had been assumed up to this point) or elsewhere.
+Author response #20: Although Bull Trout captured near the fence do indeed contain large numbers of smolts in their stomach, it is unclear whether these prey items originated from predation events at the counting fence (which had been assumed up to this point) or elsewhere.
 We have reflected this point throughout the manuscript, and thus believe it justifies retaining this section within the text.